Phone & WhatsApp: +66 96 916 3287

 Q: Is inpatient treatment necessary for healing?

 A: Not always.
 Many people benefit from outpatient therapy and self-regulation practices.
-Inpatient care is recommended when dysregulation is severe, persistent, or linked with complex trauma.
+Inpatient care is recommended when dysregulation is severe, persistent, or linked to trauma.

 Q: What therapies are best for nervous system regulation?